 Lux is similar to Foot-candles; however, it differs in the unit of measurement.
 Lux is the measurement of one lumen per square meter.
 Lux is the standard of light intensity for the majority of the world due to the use of the metric system.
 This also means that lux measures a larger surface area compared to Foot-candle since a square meter is larger than a square foot.
 For a visual reference, 1 foot-candle is equal to 10.7 lux.

 The measured light spectrum is specifically tuned to accurately represent the perceived light by the human eye.
 It is therefore well suited for photography, architecture, and many more topics where humans or animals are involved.

 Optimizing Light for Photosynthesis

 Since light is among the most important factors for proper plant growth, measuring light intensity and coverage is crucial for maintaining an optimum plant count in the garden.
 If your indoor garden is overflowing with plants, then it’s likely that some plants are not receiving the proper light coverage.

-By using an indoor light meter, such as the Korona app, you can quickly discover the point of diminishing light intensity.
+By using an indoor light meter, such as the Photone (previously named Korona) app, you can quickly discover the point of diminishing light intensity.
 This knowledge is incredibly helpful in increasing or decreasing the number of plants in the indoor garden.